RamanOcean/Ray-tracing-eddy/README.md

-There are three files in this repository.
+There are three files in this repository plus some .fig files generating using maincode.m.

 mainfreq_CLM.m is a Matlab function that evaluates the near-inertial wave minimum frequency expression for an idealized Gaussian shielded vortex.